nguyenhaidang94/TomatoDiseaseDetection/README.md

-# Building a Deep Learning model to predict tomato diseases based on their leaves using PlantVillage dataset.
+# Building a Deep Learning model with Keras to predict tomato diseases based on their leaves using PlantVillage dataset.